RalphHightower/RalphHightower/README.md

 ## NASA Spaceflight

-On July 8, 2011, I was able to check off a 30 year old bucket list item: witness a Space Shuttle launch in person.
-I also had the opportunity that few people have seen; I, as well as forty-nine other people by the Shuttle Landing Facility Control Tower, got to see Atlantis land for the final time on July 21, 2011.
+On [July 8, 2011, I was able to check off a 30 year old bucket list item: witness a Space Shuttle launch in person.](https://flic.kr/s/aHsjvNsNvU).
+I also had the opportunity that few people have seen; I, as well as forty-nine other people by the Shuttle Landing Facility Control Tower, [got to see Atlantis land for the final time on July 21, 2011](https://flic.kr/s/aHsjvNti8h).
 I have witnessed two final manned spaceflights in person, Atlantis and the US half of Apollo/Soyuz Test Project on July 15, 1975.
 Atlantis was the second final manned spaceflight that I witnessed in person.

 ## Obsolete Computer Collection